 - Description: Use this to output the answer in prestats format, which enables you to pipe the results to a different type of processor, such as chart or timechart, that takes prestats output.
 This is very useful for creating graph visualizations.

 - Description: Only applies when selecting from an accelerated datamodel.
 When false, generates results from both summarized data and data that is not summarized.
 For data not summarized as TSIDX data, the full search behavior will be used against the original index data.
 If set to true, 'tstats' will only generate results from the TSIDX data that has been automatically generated by the acceleration and non-summarized data will not be provided.

 - Syntax: <field>, <field>, ...

-- Description: Specify a list of fields to group results.
+- Description: Specify one or more fields to group results.

 tstats command is a generating processor, so it must be the first command in a search pipeline except in append mode (

 Use the tstats command to perform statistical queries on indexed fields in tsidx fields.
-You can select from data in several different ways:
+You can select from data in three ways.